Bring the flavors of the Mediterranean to your kitchen with falafel gyros! They’re healthy, tasty, and served with two types of hummus plus tzatziki.

 - ½ TBS. yellow curry

-- 2 cups plain greek yogurt (or Lebnah, if you can find it)
+- 2 cups plain Greek yogurt (or Labnah, if you can find it)

 - 2 tbs. fresh mint (roll the bunch together and cut into thin strips)